KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Petersen Automotive Museum

+Even though I am far from an expert in cars, with the Petersen Automotive Museum being just across the street from the Academy Museum of Motion pictures, I decided to give it a try.
+A Lyft driver later pointed out to me that Notorious B.I.G. was shot at that intersection.
+It's incredible how many famous landmarks are "hiding in plain sight" in Los Angeles.

-As suggested, I started on floor three and worked my way down.
+As suggested, I started on the third floor of the museum and worked my way down.
 The first floor was almost completely devoted to Tesla.
 I regret not having added the basement "vault" tour to my ticket.
 It was more than I could do at the time.
 Perhaps I'll go back sometime.

+While I am sure there were more technically impressive classic cars there, the many Hollywood cars in the collection caught my eye.

 ![](los-angeles-2023-images/petersen-thelma-and-louise-car-description.jpg)
 Thelma and Louise Car